This post was originally published on May 17th, 2018. Updated for April 12th, 2022.

 Primary concerns: college, entering the workforce, social issues

-These children and teens are true “digital natives,” who don’t remember a time before social media or mobile phones.
-As a result, they spend an average of 10 hours a day on their phone or tablet, and watch TV less than half as much as their Boomer grandparents.
+Members of Gen Z are true “digital natives,” who don’t remember a time before social media or mobile phones.
+As a result, they spend an average of 10 hours a day on their phone or tablet and watch TV less than half as much as Boomers.

-The Founders are coming of age in a workplace that has been completely transformed by Millennials, and they seem unlikely to revert back to the traditional roles and values held by Baby Boomers.
+Members of Gen Z are coming of age in a workplace that’s been transformed by Millennials.
+They seem unlikely to revert back to the traditional roles and values held by Baby Boomers.
 How and when they settle down and raise families remains to be seen.

 - Get their attention through interesting and innovative campaigns.